peterfairfield/anaxis/f/boatwights.md

 They will finally face a Ramesh opponent.
 I'd do a CR 10 Barbarian, and make him have a lot of early edition immunities.
 Maybe warblade abilities?
 This is a third-generation Finder, an Imperial Guard, he wears the Red.

-Once they secure the Finder, [Admiral Lesure](/p/lesure.md) will begin the attack on the Harbor.
+Once they secure the Finder, they should trigger a signal that [Admiral Lesure](/p/lesure.md) will begin the attack on the Harbor.
+Or he may attack prematurely and trigger some nasty combat with Edo Beruni.
 Ships!
 Intrigue!
 Disaster!

 The harbor begins to shift into and out of timelines, as Beruni spawns or rejoins the harbor.
 You might notice him helping the party by choosing timelines where they don't get hurt, giving them inspiration is one option here.
 Spells are harder to resist.